ept-team/equinor-ctf-2022/writeups/Forensics/Pretty Document File/The_Long_Quay/README.md

+Description
+---
+**Techarisma Chapter 1/7**

+One of our Offensive Operations guys is on the inside of the hacking crew Haxquad.
+He has compromised one of them and extracted an email.
+Seems like they are working on something new.
+Can you take a look and see if you can find anything interesting?

+Wat do
+---
 Upon opening the provided .eml there's a file attached: `resume.pdf`.

 From here there are several approaches that can be used, but depending on the filetype I almost always start with binwalk to se if there's something more hidden;